 Writing an offer before seeing the home is neither a welcomed nor popular practice among many home sellers.
 Naturally, they prefer to know that the buyer is already committed—or has at least made a decision based upon having personally toured the home.

 Some buyer’s agents, on the other hand, tend to believe differently.
-They may be eager to put their buyer into contract and “lock down” the property before another buyer tries to snatch it.
+They may be eager to put their buyer into the contract and “lockdown” the property before another buyer tries to snatch it.
 In multiple-offer situations, some agents prefer that their clients be the first to submit offers to the sellers.

 Offers That Seem Too Good to Be True